-Regionals is a new crisis organ debuting at NCSC XLVI in response to delegate demand year after year for more of NCSC’s high caliber crisis committees.
-This year, this new organ is composed of crisis committees that bring actors from multiple states in specific regions of the world together to solve specialized and high profile crises that have the potential to change the patterns of international relations across the globe.
+Regionals is a newer crisis organ at NCSC XLVII in response to delegate demand year after year for more of NCSC’s high caliber crisis committees.
+The organ takes two unique perspectives: some crisis committees bring actors from multiple states in specific regions of the world together to solve specialized and high-profile crises, while others are internal state crises that have a select region of concern with actors that act independently or against the state.
 Committees are generally the size of more traditional crisis committees (18-22 delegates) and follow normal crisis procedure.
-Committees in this organ include the Bohemian Grove, 1945, an exciting and mysterious collection of individuals tasked with levying their individual power to change the world, and the NATO Withdrawal from Afghanistan in 2012, a pivotal time in a region of instability and chaos, among more.
+Committees in this organ include Operation Gladio in the 1950s, an early pretext to NATO of stay-behind armies across continental Europe working against communist influences, and Hidden Powers, with a group of powerful women in Europe during the late 60s and early 70s dedicating their work towards legislating gender equality.
 This organ is perfect for delegates seeking to delve into deeply substantive crisis with a special emphasis on the layers of challenges that accompany unique cultures and histories cooperating in the security realm.